 Setting up and maintaining ADFS is outside the scope of FotoWeb.
-Therefore, the instructions here are very basic and not necessarily suitable and secure enough for production systems.
+Therefore, these instructions are basic and not necessarily suitable and secure enough for production systems.
 For more information, see Microsoft Active Directory Federation Services documentation or consult your IT administrator.

 For security reasons, do NOT expose the primary ADFS server (port 443) on the open internet!
-If users need to be able to use ADFS sign-in from outside the internal network of the organization, see Setting up Web Application Proxy.
+If users need to be able to use ADFS sign-in from outside the organization's internal network, see Setting up Web Application Proxy.

 - An on-premises Active Directory domain

 - At least one server in the organization's domain that serves as ADFS server (may be the same as the domain controller)

 - (Optional) At least one server in the organization's domain that serves as CA root server (may be the same as the domain controller and/or ADFS server)

 - (Optional) A separate server in the DMZ that serves as a Web Application Proxy

 Setting up the ADFS Server

 - Go to Server Manager > Manage > Add Roles and Features.

 - Select the Active Directory Federation Services role.